Key Points Regarding Replications

 STEP # 2.

 Obtain a new group of Geiger counter data for the observed condition and paste it immediately above the ")</text>".
 Then, briefly look at all of the numbers.
 After that randomly select one of the digits for the correspondence and insert it between the word "prime" and the "/" in the code just as you did in the unobserved condition.
 Be careful the whole time not to accidentally scroll too high or you will come into contact with the sequence for the unobserved condition, which needs to remain unobserved.
 Once this is done, scroll again to the bottom and hit run.
 Then the lap top will be ready to be brought to the participant.
-You must also ensure that your item blocks are being rotated every administration.
-Directions on how to do this can be found in the next instructions section labeled Step # 3 below.

 <text mask>